-The Nomad Seed Project sets out to research, document, experiment, and propagate wild, perennial plants which have exceptional value to humans as food, medicine, shelter, materials, or for their beauty.
+The Nomad Seed Project sets out to research, document, experiment, and propagate wild, native, and perennial plants which have exceptional value to humans and their ecology as food, medicine, shelter, materials, and beauty.

 Imagining the world of nomadic gatherer-hunters invokes to mind a patchwork landscape with oases of human habitat along pathways of migration unfolding with the pattern of the seasons, plants, or animals.
 For thousands of years, humans lived in this manner.
 Along the way, they gathered useful plants and intentionally spread the seeds as a form of populations management.
 Ecology has been a co-creation alongside humankind for a long time.